igorshevach/nginx-vod-module/README.md

 4. In local & mapped modes, enable asynchronous file open - nginx has to be compiled with threads support, and vod_open_file_thread_pool has to be specified in nginx.conf.
 You can verify it works by looking at the performance counters on the vod status page - open_file vs. async_open_file
+5. When using DRM enabled DASH/MSS, if the video files have a single nalu per frame, set vod_min_single_nalu_per_frame_segment to non-zero.
-5. The muxing overhead of the streams generated by this module can be reduced by changing the following parameters:
+6. The muxing overhead of the streams generated by this module can be reduced by changing the following parameters:
 	* HDS - set vod_hds_generate_moof_atom to off
 	* HLS - set vod_hls_align_frames to off and vod_hls_interleave_frames to on
-6. Enable gzip compression on manifest responses -
+7. Enable gzip compression on manifest responses -

 	`gzip_types application/vnd.apple.mpegurl video/f4m application/dash+xml text/xml`
-7. Apply common nginx performance best practices, such as tcp_nodelay=on, client_header_timeout etc.
+8. Apply common nginx performance best practices, such as tcp_nodelay=on, client_header_timeout etc.

 ### Common configuration directives